TomerPacific/MobileWebSpecialistNanodegree/Accessible And Responsive Web/Lesson 17 - Introducing The Service Worker/README.md

 Go to localhost:8889 and type **registered** in the Test ID field.
 You should see an animated gif with the  title `Service worker successfully registered!`

+## Concept 06 Quiz - Enabling Service Worker Dev Tools

+This task requires you to download Chrome Canary, but this is not mandatory anymore.

+## Concept 07 Quiz - Service Worker Dev Tools

+Change the console.log inside sw/index.js and while using dev tools, refresh the page.

+Go to localhost:8889 and type **sw-waiting** in the Test ID field.
+You should see an animated gif with the  title `Yey!
+There's a service worker waiting!`